dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

   * We won't be dealing vault.plist so we can ignore as well
 * **ScanPolicy**: `0`
    * `0` allows you to see all drives available, please refer to [Security](post-install/security-and-filevault.md) section for furthur details
+* **DisplayLevel**: `2147483714`
+    * Shows even more debug information, requires debug version of OpenCore

+These values are based of those calculated in [OpenCore debugging](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/troubleshooting/debug)

 **Tools** Used for running OC debugging tools like clearing NVRAM
 * **Name**